Demolemon11/Demolemon11.github.io/work_logs/robrix_worklog_20241108.md

 ----

-pr [246](https://github.com/project-robius/robrix/pull/246) is waiting for reply.
+Both they two are waiting for reply.

 ## Difficulties:

-All in the prs what mentioned above.
+All the hardship is in the prs what mentioned above.

 ## WorkInsights: